sel-jett/My-Docker-Journey/README.md

 # Basic Docker Commands: A Deep Dive

-Let’s start with the fundamental Docker command: "docker run hello-world".
+Let’s start with the fundamental Docker command: ```docker run hello-world```.
 This command illustrates how the Docker CLI interacts with the Docker server to retrieve the necessary image.

 Here’s a breakdown of the process: